mweiss17/SEVN/docs/index.md

-# Navigation Agents for the Visually Impaired: A Sidewalk Simulator and Experiments
+# Navigation Agents for the Visually Impaired

 # Video